 - In a large bowl, add goat meat and season meat with dry seasonings (curry powders, ground roasted geera, garam masala, allspice, and salt/pepper) and let marinate for 30-45 minutes.

-- Using a large dutch oven or stock pot, on medium-low heat, heat up oil.
+- Using a large dutch oven or stock pot with a lid, on medium-low heat, heat up oil.

-- Add meat and toss meat around to sear for brownness, about 10-15 minutes.
+- Add in seasoned meat and toss around to sear for brownness, about 10-15 minutes.